 Getting exposure for your trade show business helps build your brand, but can also put it at risk.
 Don’t let special event accidents sidetrack your business development.

 With Thimble’s Trade Show Insurance, you can:

 Thimble’s special event insurance is designed for short-term needs.
-Our policies will cover your event for one day up to two weeks.
+Our policies will cover your event for one day up to five days.
 That includes setup and breakdown time.
 Cancel your policy anytime before the event to get a refund.